Delaware and Maryland

 Most homeowners don’t think twice about their garage door until something goes wrong.
 But here’s the thing – a little preventive care goes a long way.

 Regular maintenance can save you from dealing with a door that won’t open on a busy Monday morning or, worse, a safety hazard that puts your family at risk.
-And with the right approach to door maintenance, you can prevent costly repairs and extend your door’s lifespan.
-Read our article to know how.
+This garage door preventive maintenance checklist covers everything you need to do, from garage door track cleaning and lubrication to garage door opener maintenance and roller inspections, so you can prevent costly repairs and extend your door’s lifespan.
+If any task feels beyond your comfort level, our garage door service and repair team is always ready to help.

 Starting Your Ultimate Annual Garage Door Maintenance Checklist